LambdaHack/LambdaHack/PLAYING.md

 To make a ranged attack, you need to set your target first, using targeting mode.
-Note that the target, for the few commands that require any, is indicated by the targeting cursor, but the origin of a command
+Note that the target, for the few commands that require any, is indicated by the targeting cursor.
+The origin of a command
---- the  hero that performs it --- is unaffacted by targeting.
+--- the  hero that performs it --- is unaffected by targeting.
 For example, not the targeted door, but one adjacent to the selected hero is closed by him.

-To avoid confusion, commands that take time are blocked when targeting a remote level (when the cursor is on a different level than the selected hero).
+To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is on a different level than the selected hero).
 The targeting commands and all the less used commands are listed below.
 None of them takes hero time.

                key    command
                ESC    cancel action